-• Almost all centres in England and Wales use AQA or have used AQA in the past and are approved AQA centres.
-A small minority is not.
+Almost all centres in England and Wales use AQA or have used AQA in the past and are approved AQA centres.
+A small minority are not.
 If your centre is new to AQA, please contact our centre approval team at centreapproval@aqa.org.uk

-How can I find out more?
-14
+1.4 How can I find out more?